 After Tekapo, it was time for a drive down to Dunedin via Oamaru.
 The main reason for us visiting Oamaru was so that we could check out the Steampunk Museum, which I personally found rather dull and unlike anything I would usually associate with Steampunk.
-Dave and Dustin seemed to love it though, probably because they are boys and like looking at lumps of metal.
+Dave seemed to love it though, probably because he is a boy and likes looking at lumps of metal.

 Continuing on with our theme of moving far too quickly, we decided to spend just one night in Dunedin, with our main reason for stopping being so that I could attempt to run up the steepest street in the world.

 Before leaving Dunedin, we had time to cram in a visit to Cadbury World where I embarrassed myself by pushing in front of my fellow tour members to take three shots of melted chocolate the instant they were offered to us.
 I also discovered that most of the chocolate you can find only in New Zealand is horrible because it always seems to be chocolate covered marshmallow.

 Next up, was the Catlins, where we spent three days offline exploring the southernmost area of the South island.
 The highlight for me was seeing wild sea lions and penguins casually hanging out on a beach.
 So adorable!